 Lawn Diseases and Pest Control

-Lawn diseases, insects and outdoor pest love to invade when the weather is hot and sunny.
-During early June and July, grub worms, the larvae of June and Japanese Beetles, start to feed on healthy grass roots.
+Lawn diseases, insects, and outdoor pests love to invade when the weather is hot and sunny.
+During early June and July, grub worms, the larvae of June, and Japanese Beetles start to feed on healthy grassroots.
 They can cause ugly brown patches in your lawn that can become extensive by fall.
 Grub worm infestations cause your grass to look scorched with loose sod that lifts up easily around the patches.
-Grub worms, as well as carpenter and red ants, chinch bugs, caterpillars, fleas and ticks are commonly found in Northern NJ areas, and they can flourish in your landscape causing extensive damage without proper summer pest control.
-Summer landscape maintenance in NJ is especially important to prevent lawn diseases and unwanted pests.
+Grub worms, as well as a carpenter and red ants, chinch bugs, caterpillars, fleas, and ticks, are commonly found in Northern NJ areas, and they can flourish in your landscape causing extensive damage without proper summer pest control.
+Four seasons of landscaping and maintenance in NJ are especially important to prevent lawn diseases and unwanted pests in summer.

 Landscape maintenance in NJ typically includes spring fertilization, but fall fertilization also provides benefits.
 Fertilizing your lawn in the fall will help protect your lawn and plants during cold winter weather.
 It helps grass and plants to store essential nutrients in their root systems, so they have important food for winter when nutrients get depleted.
 When the next spring season arrives, stored nutrients will be released through warm soil to promote new spring growth.